Emergency plans in residential parks

 - a written record of each test of an emergency procedure as detailed in the emergency plan.

 If possible, keep a copy of the emergency plan at the residential park and keep another copy off-site.

 Offences for non-compliance with emergency plan requirements

-From 1 September 2019, it will be an offence if you do not have an emergency plan that meets these requirements.
+It is an offence if you do not have an emergency plan that meets these requirements.

 These changes are in addition to the existing obligations on park owners to ensure the safety of home owners and other residents in the event of a fire or hazardous materials emergency.

 Read more about fire safety management plans, including guidelines and examples (under Building Fire Safety), to help you meet your obligations under the Fire and Emergency Services Act 1990.